sharmapn/sharmapn.github.io/teaching.md

 layout: default
 title: Teaching
 ---
-I have taught Software Engineering at the University of Fiji.
+I have taught Undergraduate & Postgraduate Computing Science Students.
 My courses cover topics mostly related to software development and business informatics.
-Below is a list of courses that I have taught in my previous academic positions. <br>
+Below is a list of courses that I have taught at the University of Fiji. <br>

 <h2 class="text-primary">Courses Taught</h2>
 {% for item in site.data.teaching %}